sudoyashi/Joshis-Garage/index.markdown

 ---
 layout: home
-title: home
+title: Joshi's Garage
 ---

 ![1985 Golf Mk1 convertible](/assets/img/driveway1.jpg)
 *How do you get somewhere in life?
 Cars.
 Let's cruise.*
 <br>

-## Project Cars will Change Your Life
+## Refuse to Give Up

 If there's anything that you really need to keep a project car is tenacity and money.
-Refuse to give up, but also have enough money to eat and live.
+Refuse to give up, but don't forget to eat once in a while.

 Want to start a project car on your own?
-[Read more here.](/docs/projectcar/2022/01/03/firstprojectcar.html)
+[Read more here.](/_posts/2022-01-03-firstprojectcar.markdown)

 <hr>